AdobeDocs/experience-platform.en/help/edge/personalization/rendering-personalization-content.md

 ### Use case 2: Render propositions that do not have a selector

-This use case applies to offers based on the [!DNL Target Form-based Experience Composer], or offers from the [!DNL Offer Decisioning Engine].
+This use case applies to offers based on the [!DNL Target Form-based Experience Composer].

 You must provide the selector, action, and scope in the `applyPropositions` call.